purvender/agentic-rag-support-assistant/README.md

 ```text
 User query -> embed query -> search ChromaDB -> retrieve refund FAQ -> base model answers with context
 ```

-**What this mode is good for**

-- seeing the value of retrieval
-- checking whether the right document is found

-**Expected behavior**

-- more factually grounded
-- style may still be plain or generic

 **Example retrieved topic**